cosmos/ibc-rs/CONTRIBUTING.md

 ## Pull Requests

-If you have write access to the ibc-rs repo, you can directly branch off of `master`.
+If you have write access to the ibc-rs repo, you can directly branch off of `main`.
 This makes it easier for project maintainers to directly make changes to your branch should the need arise.

 Branch names should be prefixed with the author's name followed by a short description of the feature, eg. `name/feature-x`.

-Pull requests are made against `master` and are squash-merged into master.
+Pull requests are made against `main` and are squash-merged into main.

 PRs must:
 - make reference to an issue outlining the context